Skip to content

 Engine Host Remote Configuring

 Recap: calls to a governance engine are made by initiating an Engine Action.
-This can be directly through an API call to the Governance Engine OMAS running in a Metadata Access Store, or via a Governance Action Process.
+This can be directly through an API call to the Governance Server OMAS running in a Metadata Access Store, or via a Governance Action Process.

 A Governance Action is an entity in open metadata.
 When it is created in the Metadata Access Store, it sends an event to all connected Engine Hosts.
 If it is for a governance request type that one of its governance engine's supports, it claims the Governance Action and passes the request to its governance engine to run.